dWanderingSoul/Brain-Blitz/Readme.md

-# BrainBlitz
+# Brain Blitz

-BrainBlitz is a quiz application that allows users to test their knowledge across various topics.
+Brain Blitz is a quiz application that allows users to test their knowledge across various topics.

 ## Features